SepulchralVerdigris/path2victory/Base Game.md

 When a creature escapes, place it in an unoccupied space adjacent to the swallower.

-# Game Mode: Solo adventuring
+# Game mode: Solo adventuring

 In this variant, dice rolls determine how enemy creatures act, allowing a player to run an adventure or campaign by themselves.